 We believe in the liberation that rhythm, breath and curvilinearity inaugurate.

 Our pranam, a salutation to the Earth on which we dance, pays homage to our Dakota and Anishinaabe relatives with whom we stand at every moment of our dance.

 What we do

 We create original dance theater, drawing on social justice themes inspired by the lives and dreams of BIPOC women, womxn, and femmes from around the globe.
 In dancing stories where the struggles, triumphs, and transformations of our communities occupy the center, we empower artistic voices, shift the landscape of mainstream culture, build relationships, and move toward equity and beauty.

 At home and on tour, we connect with transnational communities to interweave dance with stories of justice.

-Our practice includes (1) concert stage productions; (2) workshops, classes, and dialogues with women and girls from refugee, immigrant, indigenous, and of color communities, with particular focus on building solidarities and healing; and (3) participatory performances that invite people who do not identify as dancers to embody possibilities of moving together, negotiating space, finding rhythm, and sharing humanity with people they do not know.
+Our practice includes (1) concert stage productions; (2) workshops, classes, and dialogues with women and girls from refugee, immigrant, indigenous, Black, and of color communities, with particular focus on building solidarities and healing; and (3) participatory performances that invite people who do not identify as dancers to embody possibilities of moving together, negotiating space, finding rhythm, and sharing humanity with people they do not know.
 With these three streams, we grow deep local roots with wide-reaching branches.